 Example: to defrost food with the default 30% power level for 5 minutes:

-1. Press Defrost pad twice.
-0:00 will appear in the display.
+Press time defrost pad once.
+00:00 will appear in the display.

 2. Use the number pads to enter desired defrost time (defrost time may be set up to 99 minutes and 99 seconds).